drinksandco/symfony-console-ui/README.md

 composer require --dev mercure
 ```

+> Using the [Symfony docker package](https://github.com/dunglas/symfony-docker) we can jump to the next step.

 Mercure requires a dedicated Hub you can use an open source version from [Mercure.Rocks](https://mercure.rocks/docs/hub/install).

 Install it from release page https://github.com/dunglas/mercure/releases and at the moment we will choose the legacy